 In order to meet the stated objective, the State of Rhode Island will have each inspector allocate a number of duty hours each week towards Traffic Enforcement Activities.
 Inspection activity is likely to coincide with hours dedicated to this effort, but setting a quota for the number of Traffic Enforcement inspections produced can become problematic during traffic tribunal hearings.
 Inspectors will be instructed to make the most efficient use of their time and effort and take advantage of circumstances that will allow them to produce the most effective outcome.
-Currently, Rhode Island has five (5) full-time roadside inspectors.
+Currently, Rhode Island has four (4) full-time roadside inspectors.
 2 full-time inspectors are on a rotating schedule to conduct daily size and weight activities.
 These size and weight activities are not billed to the MCSAP Grant.
 The remainder of the unit is dedicated to either administrative or investigative work.
 Only the activities of the full-time inspectors can be scheduled for the purposes of this plan.
 Additional inspectors will assist with the support of this plan during their regular patrol activities.
 Activity will include a dedicated number of hours for Traffic Enforcement Activities throughout the State with a concentration in the Crash Corridor.
 Concentration in the crash corridor will have the multiplying effect of allowing inspectors to focus on both traffic enforcement and Level III inspections.
 Each full-time inspector will be assigned eight (8) hours of Traffic Enforcement patrol each week.
 In order to make the most efficient use of limited manpower, approximately 75% (6 hrs.) of the Traffic Enforcement activities will be concentrated in the crash corridor area.
 The remaining 25% (2 hrs.) will be spread throughout the state.
 Measurement will be achieved through the completion of 8 hrs of traffic enforcement each week for a total of 300 hours each quarter.
 While troopers traffic enforcement efforts will concentrate on CMVs, they will monitor the driving behavior of all vehicles and conduct traffic enforcement when violations are observed.

-Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2019.
+Using the radio buttons in the table below, indicate the traffic enforcement activities the State intends to conduct in FY 2020 - 2022.
 The projected goals are based on the number of traffic stops, not tickets or warnings issued.
-These goals are NOT intended to set a quota.
+These goals are NOT intended to set a guota.

-Enter Projected Goals (Number of Stops only)
+Projected per of Stops

-Yes No Traffic Enforcement Activities FY 2019
+Yes No Traffic Enforcement Activities FY 2020 FY 2021 FY 2022

-( CMV with Inspection 1150
+• CMV with Inspection 450 460 470

-© CMV without Inspection 0
+• CMV without Inspection 0 0 0

-( Non-CMV 125
+(0 Non-CMV 125 140 150

-( 0 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 100
+• 0 Comprehensive and high visibility in high risk locations and corridors (special enforcement details) 100 100 100